FOHLC Europe

 Gisi Cannizzaro

 Gisi Cannizzaro is from New Orleans, Louisiana, in the U.S. and speaks English as her mother tongue.
 She holds a Bachelor's degree in German Studies from Loyola University (2004, New Orleans), an Erasmus Mundus European Master's degree in Theoretical Clinical Linguistics (2007, Groningen, Joensuu, and Potsdam), and a Ph.D. degree in Child Language Acquisition (2012, Groningen).
 She worked for six years in Eindhoven as an educational consultant helping multilingual, internationally mobile families with children.
-In 2018 she initiated two projects: one to organize Italian lessons for Italian-speaking children and one to organize a network of heritage language programs in Eindhoven: Heritage Language Education Network.
-As a part of these projects, she has helped add 500 Italian children’s books to the Eindhoven Library.
-Together with her Italian husband, Gisi is raising trilingual children (English, Italian, and Dutch).
+In 2018 she initiated a network of heritage language programs in Eindhoven: Heritage Language Education (HLE) Network.
+Gisi developed the "9 Myths about HL education" infographic, co-authored the International Guidelines to Professional Practices in Community-Based Heritage Language Schools (2021), helped create the FOHLC Europe platform, helped form the Global HL Think Tank, and led the action group that developed the Global Call to Action for Heritage Language Education (2024).

 Isabelle Barth